env0/env0-client-integrations/node/README.md

 - Alias: `-q`

 ### Revision
 > Your GIT revision, can be a branch, a tag or a commit hash.
-Defaults to `master`
+(For existing environments - if not specified, will use the previously defined revision)
 - Usage: `--revision`
 - Alias: `-r`

-### Archive After Destroy
-> Archives the environment after a successful destroy
-- Usage: `--archiveAfterDestroy`

 ### Requires Approval
-> Requires approval for deployment
+> Requires approval for deployment.
+Valid values are either "true" or "false".
-- Usage: `--requiresApproval`
+- Usage: `--requiresApproval <true/false>`
 - Alias: `-a`

 ## Configuration File